-The unofficial prerequisite worksheet (pdf) is to help you determine which prerequisites you have fulfilled and those which you have remaining to meet the prerequisite coursework for the College of Optometry.
+The Unofficial Prerequisite Worksheet is to help you determine which prerequisites you have fulfilled and those which you have remaining to meet the prerequisite coursework for the Doctor of Optometry program.

-Enter coursework you have completed or plan to complete by the start of the program in August.
-The following prerequisite courses must have been completed within the last seven years: Anatomy, Physiology, Microbiology, Organic Chemistry, Biochemistry (if applicable) and General Physics.
+The following prerequisite courses must have been completed within the last ten years: Anatomy, Physiology, Microbiology, Organic Chemistry, Biochemistry (if applicable) and General Physics.

 In-depth experience in the sciences within the last ten years may be able to be substituted for expired coursework on a case-by-case basis.
 Examples include applicants pursuing a doctorate degree in the sciences whose general science prerequisites were completed more than ten years ago.
 Optometric or ophthalmic experience may not be substituted for expired courses.

-You must have a plan to complete all prerequisite coursework.
-A maximum of 8 semester credits of AP or IB credit can be used toward the prerequisite requirements for applicants with qualifying scores.
+A maximum of 8-semester credits of AP or IB credit can be used toward the prerequisite requirements for applicants with qualifying scores.
 A qualifying score is a 4 or 5 on the Advanced Placement test or a 5 or higher on the IB examination.
 If using AP or IB credit you can list your test score in the grade section of the worksheet.

 Bachelor’s Degree Completion Option

-- 12 semester credits in the humanities from at least two of the following disciplines: art, communications, English, history, humanities, languages, music, philosophy, religion, speech and theater
+- 8-semester credits in the humanities from at least two of the following disciplines: art, art history, communications/media, education**, English, ethics, history**, humanities, languages, music, philosophy, religion, speech or theater

-- 12 semester credits in the social sciences from at least two of the following disciplines: anthropology, business, cultural studies, economics, geography, history, political science, psychology and sociology
+- 8-semester credits in the social sciences from at least two of the following disciplines: anthropology, business, criminal justice, cultural studies, economics, education**, environmental studies, gender studies, geography, history**, linguistics, political science, psychology, public health, social work or sociology.

 There is no separate application process for applicants applying through the bachelor’s degree completion option.
 If you have any questions, please contact us at email@example.com.